ietf-wg-acme/acme/draft-ietf-acme-acme.md

    (as described above)
 5. Check that the "url" parameters of the inner and outer JWSs are the same
-6. Check that the "account" field of the key-change object contains the URL for the registration matching the old key
+6. Check that the "account" field of the key-change object contains the URL for the account matching the old key
 8. Check that the "newKey" field of the key-change object contains the key used to sign the inner JWS.

-If all of these checks pass, then the server updates the corresponding registration by replacing the old account key with the new public key and returns status code 200.
-Otherwise, the server responds with an error status code and a problem document describing the error.
+If all of these checks pass, then the server updates the corresponding account by replacing the old account key with the new public key and returns status code
+200. Otherwise, the server responds with an error status code and a problem document describing the error.

 ### Account deactivation